keerthana-ar/python-automation-tool/README.md

 ## Disclaimer:

-Using this tool to automate sending messages might violate WhatsApp's terms of service.
-Use it responsibly and ethically.
+This tool is intended for personal use and educational purposes.
+Please use it responsibly and ethically.

-Be mindful of potential rate limits imposed by WhatsApp to avoid overwhelming their servers or getting your account flagged.
+Be aware that sending unsolicited bulk messages may violate WhatsApp's terms of service.

-This documentation provides a basic overview.
-Refer to the script code for detailed functionality.
+Consider implementing additional features like progress reporting or error handling for robustness.

 ## Additional Notes: